AnastasiaLobanova/student_task/README.md

 structure.csv from this repo to guide your reformatting.

 Please don't spend more than 1-2 hours - the main objective of this is to give you an idea of tasks you will encounter and also create a conversation around this task during the second interview.
 We will expect you to guide us through the process, additionally you can attach code snippets, etc.
+There is no need to open a Pull Request, but if you can would be great